It is lower respiratory tract infection that cause inflammation of alveoli sacs.

 1. Monitor lung sound impairment.

 2. Monitor vital sign.
-Especially saturation and pulse rate.
+Especially saturation and pulse rate.3.
+Assess color of skin for cyanosis.

 4. Monitor ABG results.